Vijayakumar-Developer/Vijayakumar-Developer/README.md

-- 👋 Hi, I’m @Vijayakumar-Developer
+- 👋 Hi, I’m @Vijayakumar
-- 👀 I’m interested in develop a new project using Core php and laravel & Node JS.
+- 👀 I’m interested in develop a new project using Core php and laravel.
-- 🌱 I’m currently learning react js,node js.
+- 🌱 I’m currently learning Angular , React js,Node js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me at vijai1993@gmail.com